pmeisen/js-gantt/README.md

  ```

 There are several good online tools to convert different formats into a JSON data form, e.g., for CSV [convertcsv.com](http://www.convertcsv.com/csv-to-json.htm).
-Nevertheless, sometimes the data that you receive, e.g., from an url is not in JSON form.
-For that scenario, the library's provides a configuration, which
+Nevertheless, sometimes the data that you receive, e.g., from an url, is not in JSON form.
+To solve this problem, the library provides a configuration, which
 allows you to post-process `JSON` data, e.g., retrieved from a web-service.
 In the jsFiddle, the loaded data is `post-processed` via the following `function`:

 ```javascript